 Several putative class action lawsuits were filed in July through September 2002 against CryoLife and certain officers of CryoLife, alleging violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 based on a series of purportedly materially false and misleading statements to the market.
 The suits were consolidated, and a consolidated amended complaint filed, which principally alleges that CryoLife made misrepresentations and omissions relating to product safety and CryoLife's alleged lack of compliance with certain FDA regulations regarding the handling and processing of certain tissues and other product safety matters.
 The consolidated complaint seeks certification of a class of purchasers between April 2, 2001 and August 14, 2002, compensatory damages, and other expenses of litigation.
-CryoLife and the other defendants filed a motion to dismiss the consolidated complaint on February 28, 2003, which motion the U.S. District Court for the Northern District of Georgia denied in part and granted in part on May 27, 2003.
+CryoLife and the other defendants filed a motion to dismiss the consolidated complaint on February 28, 2003, which motion the U.S. District Court for the Northerm District of Georgia denied in part and granted in part on May 27, 2003.
 The discovery phase of the case commenced on July 16, 2003.
 On December 16, 2003, the Court certified a class of individuals and entities who purchased or otherwise acquired CryoLife stock from April 2, 2001 through August 14, 2002.
 At present, discovery in the case has closed, and the Court has instructed the parties to serve their dispositive motions, if any, by March 11, 2005.
-Although CryoLife carries directors' and officers' liability insurance policies, the directors' and officers' liability insurance carriers have issued reservation of rights letters reserving their rights to deny or rescind coverage under the policies.
-An adverse judgment in excess of CryoLife's available insurance coverage could have a material adverse effect on CryoLife's financial position, results of operations, and cash flows.
+Although CryoLife carries directors' and officers' liability insurance policies, the directors' and officers' liability insurance coverage could have a material adverse effect on CryoLife's financial position, results of operations, and cash flows.
 At this time, CryoLife is unable to predict the outcome of this litigation.